 The means test determines how much, if anything, you will have to pay towards the cost of the work.
 If you are a disabled adult, you must provide financial and benefits information for you and your partner.
 There is no means testing for families of disabled children under 18.

 - Certain benefits including Disability Living Allowance and Income Support are generally ignored

 - Savings over £6,000 will be taken into account

 - Depending on the assessment, the amount of financial assistance offered can vary up to 100% of the cost.

 For major work, it’s advisable to involve a qualified architect or surveyor.
 Their fees can be included in the cost of the work needed.

-- You will need at least 2 estimates.
+- You will need at least two estimates

-- The local authority must give a decision within 6 months and tell you what your financial contribution, if any, will be.
+- The local authority must give a decision within six months and tell you what your financial contribution, if any, will be.